 The 13th Five-Year Plan for the fishing industry states that each of China’s 11 coastal provinces must have at least one trial of catch quotas by 2020.
 It may be a little late, but these initiatives will gather valuable data to be used in the implementation of a “fishing quota system”, mentioned in the 2000 revision of the Fisheries Law.

 The sustainability of China’s coastal fisheries has an impact on the global footprint of the country’s distant water fleets.
-The depletion of coastal fisheries has spurred rapid growth in fishing from more distant waters.
+Overfishing in coastal areas has spurred rapid growth in fishing from more distant waters.
 China has the world’s largest distant water fishing fleet, of 2,600 vessels.
-If coastal over-fishing can be resolved then work can be found nearer home for the fishing sector’s excess capacity.
+If coastal overfishing can be resolved then work can be found nearer home for the fishing sector’s excess capacity.

 So what lesson has been learned from these last 30 years?
-Perhaps that overly-broad and unenforced policies cannot prevent the depletion of fisheries.
+Perhaps that overly-broad and unenforced policies cannot prevent overfishing in China’s coastal waters.
 Talk is easier than action; China must do everything it has said it wants to do if the situation is to be turned around.